JZuming/EET/README.md

 In principle, eet.sql and origin.sql should produce the same execution results.
 EET identifies a logic bug if the equivalence is violated.

-An example of a logic bug in PostgreSQL
+An example of a logic bug in PostgreSQL:

 **db_setup.sql**
 ```sql